openthread/wpantund/INSTALL.md

 #### 2.3.
 Running the configure script  ####

-If the `configure` script is present, run it and them start the make
+If the `configure` script is present, run it and then start the make
 process:

     ./configure --sysconfdir=/etc